Frequently asked questions

 Q: What is included in the standard package?

-A: The standard package includes medical care (GPs, speicalists and obstetricians); hospital treatment; (most) medications; dental care to age 18; postnatal care; limited physiotherapy, exercise therapy, speech therapy, occupational therapy and dietary advice; smoking cessation therapy.
+A: The standard package includes medical care (GPs, obstetricians and midwives); hospital treatment; (most) medications; dental care to age 18; post and antenatal care; limited physiotherapy, exercise therapy, speech therapy, occupational therapy and dietary advice; smoking cessation therapy.

 Q: What is an Own Risk Excess?